nsbno/terraform-aws-single-use-fargate-task/README.md

 _(Note: The attribute `mountpoints` and `content` are mutually exclusive.
 Only 0 or exactly one of them can be used)._

+#### metric_namespace (Optional)
+An optional CloudWatch metric namespace to use for publishing CloudWatch custom metrics signaling success or failure of a given Fargate task.
+Both `metric_namespace` and `metric_dimensions` must be set for metrics to be published.

+_(Note: The task role used must have a policy attached allowing it to publish metrics to CloudWatch, i.e., `cloudwatch:PutMetricData`)_

+#### metric_dimensions (Optional)
+A map of dimensions to use for the CloudWatch custom metrics published.
+Both `metric_namespace` and `metric_dimensions` must be set for metrics to be published.
+(If used in an AWS Step Function state machine, an example value `"metric_dimensions": { "StateMachineName.$": "$$.StateMachine.Name", "StateName.$": "$$.State.Name" }`).

+_(Note: The task role used must have a policy attached allowing it to publish metrics to CloudWatch, i.e., `cloudwatch:PutMetricData`)_

 #### task_cpu (Optional)
 The task CPU (CPU units or vCPUs) for the Fargate task, defaults to `"256"`. (_Supported values can be found here: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html._)